- Lunascape was a popular browser in the 2000s due to a couple of unique features that it had.

-Opera has its own tracking protection, so it will block tracking cookies and scripts and make your web pages load faster.
-In addition, Opera has a built-in ad blocker so you won’t have to deal with ads.
+Opera One has its own tracking protection, so it will block tracking cookies and scripts and make your web pages load faster.
+In addition, Opera One has a built-in ad blocker and an AI.

 For more security, there’s a free VPN with unlimited bandwidth available.
 Other features include the ability to organize tabs into workspaces, a pop-out video player, and instant messenger integration.